PROF. NOAM NOKED

 Articles and Essays

-• Formal vs. Informal Voluntary Disclosure Policies, American Journal of Comparative Law (forthcoming) (with Viktoria Wöhrer & Pierce Lai)
+• Formal vs. Informal Voluntary Disclosure Policies, American Journal of Comparative Law (2024) (with Viktoria Wöhrer & Pierce Lai) (link)

 • Targeting Tax Avoidance Enablers, 13 UC Irvine Law Review 1355 (2023) (with Zachary Marcone) (link)